bruce/diffconfig/README.md

 # Diffconfig

-Provides mix tasks to dump and comparing application configurations, with support for setting environment variables.
+Provides mix tasks to dump and compare application configurations, with support for setting environment variables.

 ## Examples